Thailand Travel Tips

 - Accommodation: Thailand is very cheap, though the north is far cheaper than Bangkok and the islands.
 You can find cheap guest houses for as little $7 per night in cities and $4 per night in the countryside.
 On the islands or for a nicer room with air-con, expect to pay $17 and up per night.
 Basic bungalows cost the same.
 Hotels start at around $33 USD per night and go up from there.
 Big resorts on the islands start at $50 per night for a bungalow on the beach.

 - Food: Food is really cheap in Thailand.
 Street food costs as little as $.65 USD per meal and if you eat local food you can eat for around $3.50-5 USD a day!
-Western dishes cost between $5-10 USD upwards.
+Western dishes cost between $5-10 USD, and upwards.

 - Activities: Day tours cost $17-35 USD per day.
 Trekking costs $30-50 USD per day.
 A PADI dive certification course (very popular in Thailand) costs around $300.